Home

 Make a detergent solution for cleaning spots and spills as follows:

-(such as liquid Lux, Dreft, or Vel – a brand used for washing lingerie)
+- One teaspoon of a mild dishwashing detergent OR one teaspoon of a neutral detergent (such as liquid Lux, Dreft, or Vel – a brand used for washing lingerie)

 Here is a list of common stains where you can expect to get good results by using this do-it-yourself cleaning solution.
 Unless otherwise noted, it can be applied to rugs made of wool, acrylic, nylon, olefin or polyester.